sesamegu/sudoku/docs/obvious_triples_EN.md

 ## obvious triples
 ### brief： In a block, vertical column or horizontal row， there are three cells which only contain three same candidates.
 Then we can delete the three candidates in the area.
+12 types: here are four examples by row
 <img src="picture/obvious_triples_222_EN.png" width="825" height="645" >
 <img src="picture/obvious_triples_223_EN.png" width="825" height="645" >
 <img src="picture/obvious_triples_233_EN.png" width="825" height="645" >